Kirtan-lokadiya/Mews-Reccomendation-System/README.md

 whichever news user will click on , this data will be saved to further train the user history model after reading the news, then user will get further reccomendations based on the content of the news ----> The Second model

+We will have to call the prediction API accordingly, the prediction APIs are present in : src/News_Reccomendation_System/pipeline/step4_prediction.py